atipjaitham/AutomatingCryptoWebsiteAPI/README.md

 - **Creating API Retrieval Function:** Build a reusable function to fetch data from the API.
 - **Automating API Calls:** Utilize loops to automate repeated API calls for continuous data updates.
 - **Handling Errors and Troubleshooting:** Implement error handling mechanisms to address common issues during automation.
-- **Appending Data to CSV:** Save fetched data to a CSV file for future reference or analysis.
 - **Data Cleaning and Organization:** Prepare the data for visualization by cleaning and organizing it appropriately.
 - **Preparing Data Frame for Visualization:** Structure the data into a DataFrame suitable for visualization.
 - **Creating Visualizations:** Utilize libraries like Seaborn and Matplotlib to create insightful visualizations.